big-data-and-economics/big-data-class-materials/lectures/13a-bootstrapping-practice/13a-bootstrapping-practice.md

 deposit
 ```

-Let's write a for loop that iterates through the `random_sample_lm()` function 10 times.
+Let's write a for loop that iterates through the `random_sample_ols()` function 10 times.
 Make sure to create a list to store the results in.
 Before you commit to running it 10 times, check that it runs through one iteration.
 .
 .
 .